Rapid Response and joint patrols

 Joint patrols

-Our Locals Laws officers work collaboratively with Victoria Police members from South Melbourne and St Kilda Stations to patrol on foot together along key high streets in the City.
+Our Locals Laws officers work with Victoria Police from South Melbourne and St Kilda Police Stations to undertake joint foot patrols along key high streets.

 Who to call and how to make a report